neillu23/CDiffuSE/README.md

 Pretrained models will be released soon

 ### Training
 Before you start training, you'll need to prepare a training dataset.
 The default dataset is VOICEBANK-DEMAND dataset.
-You can download them from [VOICEBANK-DEMAND](https://doi.org/10.7488/ds/2117)) and resample it to 16k Hz.
+You can **download them from [VOICEBANK-DEMAND](https://doi.org/10.7488/ds/2117) and resample it to 16k Hz**.
 By default, this implementation assumes a sample rate of 16 kHz.
 If you need to change this value, edit [params.py](https://github.com/lmnt-com/diffwave/blob/master/src/diffwave/params.py).

 You need to set the output path and data path under path.sh